ywher/Rein/readme.md

 ![Rein Framework](framework.png)

 ## 🔥 News!
-We have simplified the code for easier evaluation.
+We have uploaded the checkpoint and config for +1/16 of Cityscapes training set.

 🔥 Rein is accepted in CVPR 2024!